Vyral/base-template/_posts/2021-12-17-real-estate-video-bloopers-2021.md

 {% include excerpt.html %}

-For the whole year, [Scott Himelstein](https://www.instagram.com/scotthimelstein/){: target="_blank" rel="noopener"} has been giving relevant, useful and **SERIOUS** real estate market update for his clients in Los Angeles.
+For the whole year, [Scott Himelstein](https://www.instagram.com/scotthimelstein/){: target="_blank" rel="noopener"} has been giving relevant, useful and **SERIOUS** real estate market updates for his clients in Los Angeles.
 These tips have helped our clients navigate the intricate world of **buying**, **selling**, and **investing** in real estate.
 When it really comes to real estate, we want to make sure our clients have all of the information so they can make the **best decision possible**.

 {% include pullquote.html %}